ComputeCanada/magic_castle/README.md

 **default value**: `centos`

 Defines the username of the account with sudo privileges.
-The account ssh authorized keys are configured with the SSH public key from `public_key_path`.
+The account ssh authorized keys are configured with the SSH public key with `public_keys`.

 #### 4.10.1 Post Build Modification Effect